 Earlier this year, Snapchat inked a similar deal with Universal to allow users access to the company’s massive library of music.

 #15: A rise in ongoing partnerships between brands and influencers.

 Influencer selection is such a pain in the neck for brands, and the nuances of influencer contracts will make it tougher to grab up influencers easily for campaigns.
 So, we expect to see a noticeable rise in ambassadorships and influencer partnerships that go beyond one-off sponsored posts.

 Creating content is time-intensive for many brands.
 And while it’s easy-ish to get access to a content creator, finding one that can create value-driven content that resonates with the specific segment of your target audience you’re aiming to reach can make the effectiveness of brand sponsorships tough to quantify, and even hard to justify.

 In order for sponsored posts to be considered quality content, brands have to partner with influencers who understand how to communicate value.
 We’re way past follower count here, right?
 Ongoing partnerships will allow brands to consistently work with influencers who have had huge success reaching a brand’s targeted audience segments.

-#16 Quality video content will remain important as more social platforms expand to bigger screens.
+#16: Quality video content – especially short-form video – will remain important as more social platforms expand to bigger screens.